isomerpages/govtech-gobusiness-main/_start-a-business/2c-reserve-your-business-name.md

       - Description of main business activities
       - Particulars of business partners and representatives (if applicable)
       - Local office address (where all communications to the LLP are sent)
-  - title: Apply for Business Name - Company
+  - title: Apply for Company Name
     content: |
-      Here's what you need to know in order to apply for a business name for a Company.
+      Here's what you need to know in order to apply for a Company name.

       **Application Fee**
       - $15